sachajw/task-C/README.md

 After comparing [Tox](https://tox.readthedocs.io/en/latest/index.html) and [Nox](https://nox.thea.codes/en/stable/).
 I choose Nox because it uses the Python language to configure its tests.
 You can find the cmd line [here](https://nox.thea.codes/en/stable/usage.html)
 I created '''noxfile.py''' with two sessions, one for linting using [Flake8](https://flake8.pycqa.org/en/latest/) and [Black](https://pypi.org/project/black/), and one for testing using [Pytest](https://docs.pytest.org/en/stable/contents.html).
-I created a '''requirements-test.txt''' file for all the neccessary plugins to be installed for [Pytest](https://docs.pytest.org/en/stable/contents.html).
-I created a '''requirements.txt''' file for all the neccessary dependencies to be installed for the [Python](https://www.python.org/) application ```bubble-sort.py'''
+I created a '''requirements.txt''' file for all the neccessary dependencies to be installed for the [Python](https://www.python.org/) application ```bubble-sort.py''', and for all the neccessary plugins to be installed for [Pytest](https://docs.pytest.org/en/stable/contents.html).
-This allows me to seperate dependencies for the application and testing and speeds up the [Docker](https://www.docker.com/) container build.

 ## Running pytest can result in six different exit codes: